Skip to main content

 • Paper towels

-These are items that students should have with them at school each day in 6-8th grade
+• These are items students should have with them at school each day in 6th–8th grade:

 • Pencils